Getting started

 formatting.

-This will create a directory named chinook
+This will create a directory named chinook with following structure,

 $ cd chinook